 Food Waste Bags

-WBC encourage residents to also consider lining their caddies with other plastic bags, newspaper or kitchen towel, or leaving their caddy unlined.
-More details can be found on this website.
+WBC no longer provides food waste bags.
+WBC encourage residents to consider lining their caddies with other plastic bags, newspaper or kitchen towel, or leaving their caddy unlined.
+More details can be found on the WBC website.

 Dog Waste Bags